bseltz-cohesity/scripts/powershell/isilonCFTtest/README.md

 * -listSnapshots: list available snapshots for the specified path
 * -firstSnapshot: name or ID of existing snapshot to use (or name of new snapshot to create)
 * -secondSnapshot: name or ID of existing snapshot to use (or name of new snapshot to create)
-* -deleteSnapshots: delete old snapshots and exit
+* -deleteSnapshots: delete specified first and second snapshots and exit
+* -deleteThisSnapshot: delete one snapshot and exit